ItzLoonie/spicy-mycena-64-patches/README.md

 ## Easy Airborne Coins
 This patch makes collecting coins and star secrets easier when flying with the Wing Cap or when being fired from a Cannon.

+## Key HUD
+This patch adds a Key Counter and an overlay indicating what keys you have.<be>
+Due to limitations, the letter K is used to indicate keys.

+## Let Me Cheat
+This patch disables the cheat detection for Koopa the Quick and the Big Penguin, allowing you to use cannons and take the secret tunnel.

 ## Move Randomizer Overlay
 This patch adds an overlay on the left side of your screen that tells you what moves you currently have access to in the current course.

+## Random Instruments
+This patch adds three new Sound options which allows you to toggle whether or not instruments are random for music, jingles and sound effects.

 ## Secret Sparkles
 This patch adds a sparkle effect to various hidden triggers, and unclaimed Monty Moles.